 Retreat: Terrie S. reported that the church pavilion has been reserved for the Fall Retreat scheduled for September 28, 2024, 10AM – 3PM.
 The theme is YOU ARE NOT ALONE.
 The committee will meet to develop the schedule and activities, and they’d love to have a few more volunteers join the committee.
 Please contact Terrie S. if interested.

-Twelve Steps Within: Dusty reported the Relapse Zoom Workshop was well attended (20-plus participants) and she received good feedback on the event.
+Twelve Steps Within: Debbie C, on behalf of Dusty, reported the Relapse Zoom Workshop was well attended (20-plus participants) and she received good feedback on the event.

 Old Business

-CVIG Bylaw Amendments: Based on reports from meeting representatives, Hope moved, Arlene second, to accept Bylaw Amendments 1 and 2 as presented.
+CVIG Bylaw Amendments: Based on reports from meeting representatives, Hope moved, Aileen second, to accept Bylaw Amendments 1 and 2 as presented.
 Passed unanimously.
 Hope will make changes to the bylaws.

 Quarterly donation to WSO and Region 7: Approved during Treasurer’s Report.